ewjoachim/nbgen/README.md

 Yes !
 Jupyter supports [exporting into slides](http://echorand.me/presentation-slides-with-jupyter-notebook.html#.V4S2epOLSHo).
 As a convenience, the ``slide`` subcommand will do the export for you.

+> Note :
+>
+> If you don't specify a local path for `reveal.js` using `--reveal`, a CDN will be used.
+In this case, the slide
+> will only work if you have internet access.

 ## Feedback ?
 Contributions ?